 More complicated questions are, “What does it mean that you have cancer?” or “Why do you think you had a heart attack?”
 What about your life is not settled in your heart?”

 These questions are alchemical.
 As Dr. Estes says, “They have the power to germinate consciousness.
 They indeed are “the keys that cause the secret doors of the psyche to swing open.”

 Corporate medicine does not like these questions.
-They aren’t interested in answers, process, healing, or curing.
+They aren’t interested in answers, processes, healing, or curing.
 Corporate medicine is production-line medicine.
 It does not validate or transform a patient’s experience.
 It requires physicians to generate a high volume of patient billings for job security.
-Consequently, physicians lose their sense of curiosity and enter into the realm of burn out.
+Consequently, physicians lose their sense of curiosity and enter into the realm of burnout.

 Our collective culture has assigned too great a value to money, productivity, and profit at the cost of what lives inside the hearts of every human being – stories and feelings -sorrow, joy, and the life process itself.
 In assigning this level of value to money, we have lost the soul of health care.
 It has fallen by the wayside.

 Patients today are disillusioned and dissatisfied.
 They no longer trust the medical system.
 It has disempowered them and made them fearful.
 Physicians working for corporate medicine are depressed and disillusioned.
 They too live in fear.
 Their rate of burnout, depression, and suicide has skyrocketed over the past two decades.